grafana/alloy/docs/sources/reference/components/otelcol.processor.attributes.md

 `otelcol.processor.attributes` accepts telemetry data from other `otelcol` components and modifies attributes of a span, log, or metric.
 It also supports the ability to filter and match input data to determine if it should be included or excluded for attribute modifications.

+{{< admonition type="note" >}}
-> **NOTE**: `otelcol.processor.attributes` is a wrapper over the upstream
-> OpenTelemetry Collector `attributes` processor.
-Bug reports or feature requests
+`otelcol.processor.attributes` is a wrapper over the upstream OpenTelemetry Collector `attributes` processor.
-> will be redirected to the upstream repository, if necessary.
+Bug reports or feature requests will be redirected to the upstream repository, if necessary.
+{{< /admonition >}}

 You can specify multiple `otelcol.processor.attributes` components by giving them different labels.

 ## Usage